No. 82 Squadron RAF

-No. 82 Squadron RAF was a Royal Air Force squadron that was first formed in 1917 and last disbanded in 1963.
+No. 82 Squadron RAF was a Royal Air Force squadron that was first formed in 1917 and disbanded in 1963.
 It served at times as a bomber unit, a reconnaissance unit and lastly as an Intermediate Range Ballistic Missile (IRBM) unit.

 History

 Formation and First World War

 No.82 Squadron Royal Flying Corps was formed at RAF Doncaster, Yorkshire as an army co-operation unit on 7 January 1917.
-It deployed to France flying Armstrong Whitworth FK8 aircraft on 20 November 1917, It was declared operational in January 1918, flying artillery spotting and photo-reconnaissance over the Western Front, flying heavily in response to the German spring offensive.
+It deployed to France flying Armstrong Whitworth FK8 aircraft on 20 November 1917, It was declared operational in January 1918, flying artillery spotting and photo-reconnaissance over the Western Front, undertaking numerous missions in response to the German spring offensive.
 It continued to fly army co-operation missions until the Armistice ended the fighting on the Western Front.
 The squadron was disbanded on 30 June 1919.

 Reformation and Second World War

 No. 82 Squadron was reformed as a light-bomber squadron from a flight detached from No. 142 Squadron, equipped with the Hawker Hind at RAF Andover on 14 June 1937 and joining No. 2 Group.
-The squadron transferred to No. 1 Group and moved to Cranfield on 8 July 1937.
+The squadron transferred to No. 1 Group and moved to RAF Cranfield on 8 July 1937.
 It re-equipped with Blenheim Mk Is during 1938, returning to 2 Group on 15 July that year and received the more advanced Blenheim Mk.IV in August 1939, moving to RAF Watton on 22 August.